cambridgeconsultants/rust-beagleboardx15-demo/README.md

 }
 ```

-If you dissamble a TI IPU image, you will see that the vector table is infact located at 0x0000_0400 and in an SMP image, there is a second table at 0x0000_0800 for the second core.
+If you disassemble a TI IPU image, you will see that the vector table is in-fact located at 0x0000_0400 and in an SMP image, there is a second table at 0x0000_0800 for the second core.
 The linker command scripts don't seem to make any reference to this mysterious IPU_BOOT_SPACE at 0x0.

 It turns out, the linker scripts don't name a region but do link a piece of code to address 0x0.
 That code (Core_smp_asm.sv7M) looks like this: